MATH 6640-100 (10736), Spring 2026

 • Full bibliographic information for the paper.

-• A section stating in full Theorem 3.7 and its proof, which is what you would check if this was your final project.
+• A section stating in full Corollaries 4.2 and 5.1, and then explaining (proving) how they follow from Theorem 4.1.
+(This is a small version of what you would check if this was your final project.)
 Include definitions for things mentioned, statements of any lemmas used in the proof, etc. (You may use screenshots from the paper.)
 Divide into subsections as appropriate.

-• A section including Figure 3 and the numerical test it presents, which is what you would check numericaly if this was your final project.
+• A section including Figure 2a and the numerical test it presents, and then checking the results with your own implementation.
+(This is a small version of what you would check if this was your final project.)
 Quote the relevant material from the paper, rather than just referring to the paper.
 (You may use screenshots from the paper.)
 Divide into subsections as appropriate.

 • A Conclusions section.